-Further up the school, opportunities are built into the curriculum for children to continue learning beyond the classroom including undertaking fieldwork and enquiry based-work in the local area.
+Further up the school, opportunities are built into the curriculum for children to continue learning beyond the classroom including undertaking fieldwork and enquiry-based work in the local area.

 Educational Visits and Residentials

-Visitors into School
+Visitors into School & Workshops

 Visitors have a valuable role to play and can contribute to many aspects of the life and work of the school.
 They deliver talks, workshops and full day activities across a wide range of subjects, giving pupils access to outside experiences and expertise.
 Visitors provide a link with the wider community – children have the opportunity to work alongside artists, musicians, authors, health professions and others.

 Half-termly STEAM presentations introduce children to the world of work, develop career-related learning and breakdown gender stereotypes.
 Presentations introduce children to different career options and aim to increase aspirations while also raising self-esteem and breaking down barriers.
-Talks are wide ranging reflecting different employment sectors and delivered by both men and women, for example a recent talk by a drone designer was delivered by a female engineer with a degree in physics – she spoke about her contribution society in a male dominated job; other speakers have included surgeons, an architect, a photographer, a volcanologist and an animator – he told an enraptured hall full of staff and children about his struggle in school with dyslexia to going on to receive his first (of four) Baftas!
+Talks are wide-ranging reflecting different employment sectors and delivered by both men and women, for example a recent talk by a drone designer was delivered by a female engineer with a degree in physics – she spoke about her contribution society in a male dominated job; other speakers have included surgeons, an architect, a photographer, a volcanologist and an animator – he told an enraptured hall full of staff and children about his struggle in school with dyslexia to going on to receive his first (of four) Baftas!

 Music, Art & Drama

-Woodstock Primary School provides opportunities for children to take part in a wide range of musical activities and performances where they are encouraged to sing, compose and work creatively with sound.
+Woodstock CE Primary School provides opportunities for children to take part in a wide range of musical activities and performances where they are encouraged to sing, compose, and work creatively with sound.
 Through active listening, pupils’ awareness, understanding and appreciation of a wide variety of music are developed.
 A range of opportunities are provided within and beyond the curriculum for children to showcase their musical skills and talents, for example every two years our older pupils take part in Young Voices where school choirs across the Midlands region come together to performance at the Indoor Arena in Birmingham.
 Visits to the theatre further enriches pupils’ cultural development.

 Pupils tell us that they enjoy the opportunity to volunteer to help make their school an even better place to be and rising to the challenge that additional responsibility brings.